Q. What is the difference between kcmil and MCM?

 Bare Copper/SE Style U

-Q: Why is the base color of both inners of SE Style U colored black?
+Q: Why is the base color of both inners of Type SE Style U colored black?

-A: Both the PVC insulation and the nylon jacket on the inners now have to pass a 300-hour weatherometer test, and black best meets the requirement.
+A: Both the PVC insulation and the nylon jacket on the inners are required to pass a weatherometer test, and black best meets the requirement.
 One of the black conductors also has a red stripe for phase identification.